bbdsoftware/metis-cluster-bootstraps/charts-modules/metis-apps-addons/README.md

 Metis-apps-addons
 ===========

-Helm chart for the description of
+Bootstrap for kube-oam

 # APP of APPS Bootstrap for kube-oam

-This char contains all argo applications that would be deployed into the kube-addons namespace to provide for various capabilities
+This chart contains all argo applications that would be deployed into the kube-addons namespace to provide various capabilities

 ## Structure